genesiscommunitysuccess/docs/versioned_docs/version-2023.1/03_server/05_access-control/08_authorisation.md

 ## Types of control
-Authorisation is achieved by permissioning dynamically.
+Authorisation controls which features and information users have access to.
+This is achieved by permissioning dynamically.
 This means you can control access to information in increasingly precise ways, for example:

 * An entire grid from the UI
 * An entire data server